 In addition to the animated DVD’s listed above, I enjoy watching Japanese movies by the director Yasujiroo Ozu.
 I have five of his titles, all released between 1956 and 1961: Early Spring, Tokyo Twilight, Equinox Flower, Late Autumn, and The End of Summer.
 These DVD’s are available in one package from Amazon.
 They provide intimate views of Japanese family life, feature wonderful actors, and demonstrate many of the fascinating differences between male and female speech and behavior in Japanese culture.

 Finally, the Japanese movie Always: Sunset on 3rd Street and its sequel come with English and Thai subtitles, and the language they employ is fairly simple, with many lines spoken by children.
 Admittedly these two movies are overly sentimental, but Japanese people seem to like them and find them funny, due in part to their inclusion of a number of in-jokes and puns involving such things as the Suzuki car company and the Akutagawa writing prize.

 Some Notes about Spelling in Romaji

-The transcript and the other documents use the convention of spelling Japanese words with a long ‘o’ sound as ‘oo,’ whereas in Japanese hiragana they are usually spelled ‘ou.’
-Words like omou (‘think’), in which the ‘u’ sound can actually be heard, are spelled in these documents just as they would be in hiragana, but this word can also be spelled omoo or omō.
+Many reference books, such as dictionaries, use the convention of spelling Japanese words with a long ‘o’ sound as ‘oo’ (or ‘ō’), whereas in Japanese hiragana they are usually spelled おう ou.
+Words like omou (‘think’), in which the ‘u’ sound can actually be heard, are usually spelled in romaji just as they would be in hiragana, but this word can also be spelled omoo or omō.